kshitij1235/boxdb/README.md

-# BOX db
+# BOXDB

 This a database managment lib made for python, which works like any Libraries and is very lite no aditional setup require but there is some procedure to create a project is very easy.

 ## Installation

-1. use `pip install boxdb`
+- use `pip install boxdb`
-2. Make sure that your `pip` version is updated `pip install --upgrade pip`.
+- Make sure that your `pip` version is updated `pip install --upgrade pip`.
-3. Select the correct package for your environment:
+- Select the correct package for your environment:
-4. Import the package: ``import boxdb``
+- Import the package: ``import boxdb``

 ### Clone the project